-\1 mL of water - use a 1 mL syringe - Covers about 1⁄2 of the bottom of the cooker when flat (see image below)
+\1 mL of water - use a 1 mL syringe - Covers about 3⁄4 of the bottom of the cooker when flat (see image below)

 Add water directly to the cooker/baggie with residue as a last resort.
 This method may interfere with further testing (i.e. FTIR, GC/MS, LC/QToF/MS, etc.).
+Consider sending the used test strip(s) to Marya at Notre Dame for secondary laboratory testing.